Rosenfarb on Macular Degeneration (AMD)

 Many people will scoff at acupuncture treatment; others will swear by it.
 The choice is yours; however, if you are suffering from macular degeneration and fearing blindness, acupuncture may be an option.

-Thank you for taking the time to read my hub, and I hope the information I have shared brings you some encouragement. ***
+Thank you for taking the time to read this article, and I hope the information I have shared brings you some encouragement. ***